ko-build/ko/README.md

 their execution.
 By default, `ko` publishes images to a Docker Registry specified via `KO_DOCKER_REPO`.

+**Note**: You'll need to be authenticated with your `KO_DOCKER_REPO` before pushing images.
+Run `gcloud auth configure-docker` if you are using Google Container Registry or `docker login` if you are using Docker Hub.

 However, these same commands can be directed to operate locally as well via the `--local` or `-L` command (or setting `KO_DOCKER_REPO=ko.local`).
 See the [`minikube` section](./README.md#with-minikube) for more detail.